 The amount of tax you pay will vary according to the valuation band in which your home is placed and the area of Newport in which your home is located.

 Your home has been placed in one of the nine bands according to its market value at 1 April 2003.

-This table gives details of the basic charge in each area of the City and for each valuation band within that area.
-The actual amount you are due to pay may be reduced by discounts orother reductions.
+The actual amount you are due to pay may be reduced by discounts or other reductions.
 The enclosed bill will show these if they are applicable.